 Safety stock inventory

-This is the inventory which is ordered over and above the expected demand and prevents stockouts caused due to incorrect forecasting or unforeseen changes in customer demand.
+Inventory that gets ordered above the expected demand and thus prevents the shortage of supply caused due to incorrect forecasting or unforeseen changes in customer demand.

 FIFO and LIFO

 Both these methods help in determining the cost of inventory.
 FIFO refers to First in, First out, assuming that the older inventory gets sold first.
 It helps in keeping the inventory fresh.
 LIFO refers to Last-in, First-out, assuming that the newer inventory is sold first; this helps the inventory from going bad.